anasanisg/spring-cloud-api-gateway-labor-network-example/README.md

 ## With Postman

-We have added a Postman file named 'LABOR-POSTMAN-RESTFUL.json' in the root of the project, containing all endpoints used in the application.
+We have added a Postman file in the root of the project, containing all endpoints used in the application.

 ## Network Components